Do Contractors Make More Than Employees? (2026)

 How much more should a contractor charge than an employee earns?

-A contractor needs to charge at least 40–60% more per hour than the equivalent employee hourly rate just to break even on net income — covering extra self-employment tax (7.65%), self-funded health insurance, unpaid time off, and business overhead.
-To actually earn more than an equivalent employee, contractors typically need to charge 60–100% more per hour.
-The exact break-even depends on your overhead costs and billable hours — use the calculator above for your specific numbers.
+A contractor needs to charge at least 55–80% more per hour than the equivalent employee hourly rate just to break even on net income — covering extra self-employment tax (7.65%), self-funded health insurance, unpaid time off, and business overhead.
+Lower salaries need the larger premium, since fixed overhead costs eat up a bigger share of a smaller paycheck.
+To meaningfully exceed an equivalent employee's net income, contractors typically need to charge 80–100% more per hour.
+Use the calculator above for your specific numbers.

 What is the contractor pay gap vs employee pay?

 The contractor pay gap is the difference in net income between a contractor and an equivalent salaried employee.
 At a 1.5× rate multiplier (e.g., $54/hr vs $36/hr employee equivalent), contractors typically net less than the equivalent employee after overhead — the 1.5× rule is a cost parity floor, not an advantage.
-At 1.75×, contractors net modestly more.
-At 2×, contractors net 25–35% more.
+The crossover into positive territory typically happens between 1.5× and 1.75×, though lower salaries need a higher multiplier to get there.
+At 2×, contractors typically net 15–30% more, with the larger gains at higher salary levels.
 Use the calculator to see the gap for your specific rate and salary.

 At what contractor rate do you break even with a salary?